biofilmDB/cbe-image-db/README.md

 2. Create the .env file from the sample files
 3. Create the directory(s) to store the database and image files
-4. Copy over the intiliztion files
+4. Copy over the initialization files
 ```
 scp -r init_files braid@cbeimagedb.msu.montana.edu:/home/braid/cbe-image-db
 ```